The secret of this attitude.

 This is a simple truth.
 What makes it difficult is that it requires a moment by moment commitment.

-Fighting cancer these past seven years has been my laboratory to experience the mercy and grace of contentment.
+Fighting cancer these past eight years has been my laboratory to experience the mercy and grace of contentment.
 Psalm 23 has been my fortress, my strong tower, and my hope.

 There is no better place to be than to be living in contentment.